luci/recipes-py/README.md

 small number of *valid* combinations of those things.
 How can we represent all the valid states while still retaining our sanity?

+We begin by specifying a schema that configurations of the `hello` module will follow, and the config context based on it that we will add configuration items to.

 ```python
 # recipe_modules/hello/config.py
 from slave.recipe_config import config_item_context, ConfigGroup